-Supervised Clinical Training - Psy.D.
-Counseling Psychology Practicum and Internship

-Clinical training in the Psy.D.
+Supervised Clinical Training -Psy.D.
+Counseling Psychology Practicum and Internship Clinical training in the Psy.D.
 Counseling Psychology Program is graded and sequential in order to ensure a stepwise continuum of appropriate clinical training.
 Students are required to complete a minimum of programmatic total of 2500 hours of supervised professional experience in order to graduate.
 This requirement comprises 1000 hours of practicum, which is taken concurrently with academic coursework in years 2 and 3 and involves more foundational clinical training, and 1500 hours of pre-doctoral internship hours which is taken upon completion of academic coursework (except dissertation courses) and should be organized at a more advanced level.

-If a student intends to pursue licensure in a state that requires more internship hours than those required by Pacifica Graduate Institute, which are based on California State Board of Psychology guidelines, the Counseling program supports what is needed for that student's particular state.
+If a student intends to pursue licensure in a state that requires more internship hours than those required by Pacifica Graduate Institute, which are based on California State Board of Psychology guidelines, the student must carefully create an appropriate training plan approved by the Director of Clinical Training (DCT).

 Throughout the clinical training sequence, students collaborate with the Counseling Psychology Clinical Training Office and Director of Clinical Training (DCT) and are active agents in their own application and interview process.
-All clinical training sites must first be approved in writing by the DCT, following procedures described in the Counseling Psychology Clinical Training Handbook.
+All clinical training sites must first be approved in writing by the DCT, following procedures described in the Psy.D.
+Counseling Psychology Clinical Training Handbook.
 Students do not accrue internship or practicum hours while on Leave of Absence.